Awannaphasch2016/Awannaphasch2016/README.md

   >.
 I maintain a community on discord channels.
 You can find out more about the community at <a href="https://github.com/Awannaphasch2016/CuratedSharedKnowledgedBase">CuratedSharedKnowledgedBase</a> and <a href
    ="https://github.com/Awannaphasch2016/LifeLongProject">LifeLongProject</a
    >.
-To see my other project, you can check out [Github](https://github.com/Awannaphasch2016).
+To see my other project, you can check out <a href="https://github.com/Awannaphasch2016">Github</a>.
 Lastly, I also post article related to data science and finished projects from
     the communities I mentioned above.
 I post article on <a href="https://medium.com/@awannaphasch2016">Medium</a>.
      </p>